amandabee/CUNY-data-skills/_posts/2015-02-03-goodquestions.md

 *   [Hacks/Hackers][2] is a great community, though they're not currently accepting new registrations on their "help" site.
 *	Join the [Hacks/Hackers meetup](http://meetupnyc.hackshackers.com/).
 Go forth and network.
 *   [Stack Overflow][3] is an excellent place to ask specific programming questions, but expect a lot of huffing and puffing if you aren't following the advice here about how to ask good questions (or Stack Overflow's own [excellent post on the same](https://stackoverflow.com/help/how-to-ask).
 * 	Tweet questions.
-Tag them #cunyjdata
+Tag them #dataskills
 * 	Join [gis.stackoverflow.com](http://gis.stackoverflow.com) – that is where you're going to get help for any CartoDB question.
-*	On campus, have free access to an incredible wealth of instructional videos from Lynda.com -- visit [iplogin.lynda.com] (http://iplogin.lynda.com) to connect.
+*	On campus, have free access to an incredible wealth of instructional videos from Lynda.com -- visit [iplogin.lynda.com](http://iplogin.lynda.com) to connect.
 Detailed instructions on getting setup at  <http://tech.journalism.cuny.edu/documentation/accessing-lynda/>.

 [1]: http://www.ire.org/resource-center/listservs/subscribe-nicar-l/
  [2]: http://help.hackshackers.com
  [3]: http://stackoverflow.com